neuhausergenny/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 It may require more thought upfront, but it'll save you time, reduce bugs, and improve collaboration in the long run."

 In practice, this means choosing straightforward algorithms, minimizing unnecessary complexity, using consistent naming conventions, commenting your code effectively, and modularizing your programs.
 Remember that code is read far more often than it's written, so aim to make it as easy to understand as possible for yourself and others.

+# 2024-02-10
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This quote serves as a reminder that focusing on optimizing code too early can lead to unnecessary complexity, harder maintenance, and potential bugs.
+Instead, concentrate first on writing clear, correct, and maintainable code, then optimize only after identifying performance bottlenecks through profiling and testing.
+It encapsulates the balance between writing efficient code and preserving its readability and simplicity.